hnw/switchbot-actions/docs/specification.md

 ### 3.3. `StateStore`

   - **Responsibility**: Acts as an in-memory cache for the latest known state of every observed entity.
 It is the single source of truth for the current state.
-  - **Functionality**: Subscribes to the `switchbot_advertisement_received` signal and immediately updates its internal state upon receiving a new advertisement.
+  - **Functionality**: Provides atomic operations for retrieving and updating state, ensuring data consistency in asynchronous environments.
+It also subscribes to the `switchbot_advertisement_received` signal and immediately updates its internal state upon receiving a new advertisement.

 ### 3.4. `PrometheusExporter`